paladinshiva/SGA_plugins/README.md

 !slowpurge(any amount, but one by one, ignores pinned messages);

-!format:c(deletes and creates back the channel to clean everything, can only be run by a role that has Administrator enabledcurrently);
+!format:c(deletes and creates back the channel to clean everything, can only be run by a role that has Administrator enabled currently);

 !getps4(Adds ps4 role to the member);